 \section{Approximate joint measurement for three qubit observables}

 An approximate joint measurement observable for three unsharp qubit observables is defined by extending conditions given in (\ref{jointpovm}) in the obvious way.
-Unlike the two observable case no necessary as well as sufficient condition for the approximate joint measurement on the marginal effect parameters in $ {\cal{R}}^4$ (like the ones derived for example in \cite{oh}) is known.
+Unlike the two observable case no necessary-sufficient condition for the approximate joint measurement on the marginal effect parameters in $ {\cal{R}}^4$ (like the ones derived for example in \cite{oh}) is known.
 No measurement uncertainty relation like equation (\ref{mur}) , but which is stronger than the relations applied pairwise is known.
-Here, we derive a necessary condition on the approximate joint measurement of three qubit observables which yields the familiar necessary-suffficient condition known in literature for the case of mutually orthogonal unbiased observables (to be discussed below).
-We show that it holds even when the observables are unbiased.
-Also when one of the measurements is trivial i.e the corresponding marginal effect is $\frac{I}{2}$ representing equiprobable guesses of the values of the observable , our condition reproduces equation (\ref{eqajmuncer}).
+Here, we derive a necessary condition on the approximate joint measurement of three qubit observables which yields the familiar necessary-sufficient condition known in literature for the case of mutually orthogonal unbiased observables (to be discussed below).
+We show that it holds even when the observables are biased.
+Also when one of the measurements is trivial i.e the corresponding marginal effect is $\frac{I}{2}$ representing equiprobable guesses of the values of the observable , our condition reproduces eqn. (\ref{eqajmuncer}).

 The eight joint effects $G_{+++}$, $G_{++-}$,..........,$G_{---}$ have to satisfy six marginality conditions like

 A joint measurement of three observables gives rise to three two-observable joint measurements.
 Let $G^{12}_{++}$ denote the joint measurement marginal effect corresponding to the outcome (++) in directions 1 and 2.
 Then seven of the the effects ($G_{+++}$,$G_{++-}$ , etc. ) can be written in terms of the three single-observable marginal effects , three pairwise joint measurement marginal effects and $G_{+++}$, as follows :